notofonts/noto-docs/src/miniarticles/NotoSansMandaic.md

 # Noto Sans Mandaic

-Noto Sans Mandaic is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Mandaean (Mandaic)_ script.
+Noto Sans Mandaic is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Mandaean (Mandaic)_ script.

 Noto Sans Mandaic has multiple weights, contains 132 glyphs, 7 OpenType features, and supports 37 characters from the Unicode block Mandaic.